 Are you looking to improve your personal finances, but don’t know what to do?
-Before planning any goal, the first step is to have your budget made.
+Before planning any expenditure, you should first make a budget.

 To do this, you must divide on the one hand all your income and subtract the fixed expenses (those that do not change from month to month, such as rent or loan payments) and the variable expenses (those that can go up or down depending on your consumption, such as food or some services).